vives-project-xp/InteractiveWall/README.md

 In this diagram, is pin 1 pressed.

-Grapher is especially handy for the debugging process, because it visualisize the  data coming from the touch sensor in real time, which saves a quite a bit of time.
+Grapher is especially handy for the debugging process, because it visualisize the incoming data from the touch sensor in real time, which saves quite a bit of time.

 ## Hardware
-For hardware the microcontroller will be used.
+For hardware the microcontroller will be used (both the Bare Conductive and the ESP32).
 We also use a AC/DC Power adapter to supply our microcontroller and speaker.
 They both work on 5V.

 ## Project State
 The project is currently in the development phase.
-The hardware is being tested and the software is being developed.
+The first board is finsihed (in the sofware side, as in the hardware side).
+The second board is nearly finished.

 ## Team members and Roles
 - Luca De Clerck: Scrum Master